 - Off-Balance sheet and OBS financing are allowed under the GAAP, whereas the company has to maintain certain specific rules as prescribed by GAAP.

-- Due to the present uncertainty surrounded by the credit markets, the rentals could be sky high and off-balance-sheet financing can lead to higher costs.
+- Due to the present uncertainty surrounded by the credit markets, the rentals could be sky high, and off-balance-sheet financing can lead to higher costs.

 - The current picture of the company is not visible unless the off-balance sheet items are taken into account in a detailed manner.
-This might lead to certain ambiguity among the shareholders and third parties.
+It might lead to certain ambiguity among the shareholders and third parties.

 Changes in the Off-Balance Sheet

-As per the new corporate accounting rule, the companies have to show operating leases on their balance sheet which has started from effective date of 1st January 2019 onwards.
+As per the new corporate accounting rule, the companies have to show operating leases on their balance sheet, which has started from the effective date of 1st January 2019 onwards.
 As per the rule, the companies which use to show the operating leases under footnote has to show the expenses such as office leases, rent for equipment, cars to the Liability side.
 It will affect the company’s leverage position.
-Thus companies having higher operating leases like renting airplanes, ships, etc would get affected badly as the Liability associated with them would tend to increase.
+Thus companies having higher operating leases like renting airplanes, ships, etc. would get affected badly as the Liability associated with them would tend to increase.
 Thus, the investors, financial analysts, quantitative funds, banks will likely to change their mode of evaluating the financial position of a company that has high operating lease assets.

-Earlier, the companies with hidden assets and liabilities tend to show a different picture to the investors, potential investors, and to third parties.
+Earlier, the companies with hidden assets and liabilities tend to show a different picture to the investors, potential investors, and third parties.
 Thus the actual picture was not visible.
-After the introduction of the disclosure of hidden assets and liabilities into within the Balance sheet, the related party along with the investors would tend to notice the real picture of the company.
+After the introduction of the disclosure of hidden assets and liabilities into within the Balance sheet, the related party, along with the investors, would tend to notice the real picture of the company.
 The rule emphasizes the theory that the operating assets which earn revenue for the company should be disclosed properly and in an effective manner so that the leverage position could be evaluated properly.

-This has been a guide to what is Off-Balance Sheet and its definition?
+This article has been a guide to what is Off-Balance Sheet and its definition?
 Here we discuss examples of Off-Balance Sheet (OBS) along with its advantages and disadvantages.
 You can learn more about accounting from the following articles –